After raising $10M, Breeze breathes fresh air into a stagnant disability insurance market – TechCrunch

 “We want a way for people to understand this type of insurance, make it more affordable and be bought completely online,” Nabity told TechCrunch.
 “These illnesses and injuries wreck families because they can be so financially devastating.”

 Breeze raised $10 million in Series A funding in a round led by Link Ventures that Nabity boasts is the “largest first round of institutional capital ever invested in a Nebraska-based software startup.”
-Northwestern Mutual Ventures, Silicon Valley Bank, M25, Fiat Ventures and Invest Nebraska also participated in the financing.
+Northwestern Mutual Future Ventures, Silicon Valley Bank, M25, Fiat Ventures and Invest Nebraska also participated in the financing.

 Lisa Dolan, managing director at Link Ventures, said she found the company while examining web traffic data, where Breeze was listed among industry incumbents among consumers searching for disability.